 Thinking about heading to Mackinac island to enjoy a city without cars?
 Try some whitefish dip and finish it off with some fresh fudge?
 Before you book your ferry tickets and find the best hotel on Mackinac Island, read this article.
-Mackinac island is an amazing place to be, but only when the time is right.
-Read on to find out the best time to visit Mackinac Island
+Mackinac island is an amazing place to be, but only when the time is right, the weather is nice, and the crowds are small.

 Quick Answer: When should you plan a Mackinac Island Vacation?